commonlyjs/commonly/README.md

 There are many attempts to expand the core API of JavaScript, but I never found any that would be fitting in most of my projects or without any annoyances.

 What I wanted is to have a solid unopinionated general-purpose library without any gimmicks.
-A standard library that could be easily extended by its user.
+A general-purpose library that could be easily extended by its user.
 Here is [my take on the issue](https://imgs.xkcd.com/comics/standards.png), presenting Commonly.

 ### Key features